benjaminjnoack/blueboard/README.md

 * read_pot_async
 * support double edge PWM
+* blueboard.c (initialize() - function to set up the board as necessary)

 ## Notes
+Build for the mbed application board - not a general purpose lib for LPC1768.
+___

 "Take some heart if your working on a project that no one understands, or no one appreciates.
 If at the end of the day *you* appreciated it, and *you* enjoyed it, then *you won*." ~ guy on the radio.